 He served on the MusicWorks board for several years before being appointed to the position of Executive Director in April 2020 which has provided him with an in-depth knowledge of the organisation, its people, programmes and possibilities.
 Raymond’s particular fondness for order in his personal and workspace will keep the rest of the MusicWorks family in check and harbouring a secret ambition to become a master of all things brewed, his barrister skills will certainly come in very handy during MusicWorks’ legendary marathon planning sessions!

-With a career spanning both the performing arts and work with children and young people from marginalised communities, Alexanne has been a passionate member of the MusicWorks team for the past 11 years.
+With a career spanning both the performing arts and work with children and young people from marginalised communities, Alexanne has been a passionate member of the MusicWorks family since 2009.

 Her meticulous (and colour-coded) organisational skills and her innate compassion make her indispensible to the organisation – as she drives from the heart, steadily and assuredly, with the conviction of the immeasurable impact that can be made in even one person’s life.